Aaron Judge Preview, Player Props: Yankees vs. Brewers

 Aaron Judge At The Plate

-- Judge has an RBI in 33 of 87 games this year, with multiple RBI in 15 of them.
+- Judge has had an RBI in 33 games this season (37.5%), including 15 multi-RBI outings (17.0%).
 He has also driven home three or more of his team's runs in six contests.

-- In 50 of 87 games this season, he has scored, and 14 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.